Graduate Engineering Core Courses

 Dr. Tim J. Ward, P.E.

 Dean of Engineering

 The Graduate Engineering Core Courses (ENGG) are general engineering courses at the graduate level.
-These allow students in all engineering graduate programs to enroll in courses designed to span a variety of engineering disciplines which emphasize interdisciplinary approaches to the engineering course material.
+These allow students in all engineering graduate programs to enroll in courses designed to span a variety of engineering disciplines while emphasizing interdisciplinary approaches.

 Engineering -Graduate Courses

 ENGG 510.
 Logic of Value Creation.
 3 Credits.

 A 21st century school of thought that helps unlock the potential of engineering curricula by

 establishing the pragmatic relationship between philosophy and science and engineering towards

 business applications.
 This course is a method of transitioning graduate students towards graduate level thinking and mindset.

 Graduate students only.